 Biology is the study of living organisms.
 It is a broad-based science, one that has areas of specialization for almost anyone interested in science.
 From the structure and function of molecules and the remarkable interaction of plants and animals with their environment to animal behavior and toxicology, Biology is an excellent major for you if you have an inquisitive mind, are interested in science and enjoy hard work.
 Biologists use mathematics and their knowledge of physical and chemical sciences as tools to study living things.
 They routinely work cooperatively and need to possess good communication skills to present their ideas to others.

-.
+Reputation.
 All of the full-time faculty members in the Department of Biological Sciences hold the highest degree in their field.
 The Howard Hughes Medical Institute has awarded science education and research grants to the department three times.
-Benedictine University has an excellent placement record for graduates applying to medical, dental and other graduate
+Benedictine University has an excellent placement record for graduates applying to medical, dental and other graduate and professional schools.

 Study the function, development, interaction and evolution of diverse living organisms.

-The B.S. in Biology program, coupled with an excellent background in the liberal arts, will prepare you for graduate studies in biology leading to a career in research and/or university teaching; jobs with biotechnology companies and other industrial settings; professional studies in medicine, dentistry, veterinary medicine, other biomedical specialties and law; or a career in teaching at the middle school or high school level.
+The B.S. in Biology program, coupled with an excellent background in the liberal arts, will prepare you for graduate studies in biology leading to a career in research and/or university teaching; jobs with biotechnology companies and other industrial settings; professional studies in medicine, dentistry, veterinary medicine, other biomedical specialties and law.